PxYu/Hide-Seek/README.md

 ## How to run Hide & Seek?

-Hide & Seek has not yet been published to chrome extension store.
+Hide & Seek has **not** yet been published to chrome web store.
 Feel free to manually install the extension following such steps.

 1. Download or fork project to your computer.
 2. Open Chrome and go to `chrome://extension`